 Legacy systems and manual, paper-based processes increase costs and make it extremely difficult for DCs to support the changing order profiles and shorter turn-around times required in today’s ecommerce and omnichannel markets.

 Renewal Strategy: Rather than replacing their Warehouse Management System, many DCs are adding new mobile applications and warehouse execution systems on top of their legacy warehouse management systems.
 Even warehouses with best-in-breed WMS are finding that they need enhanced execution capabilities to improve warehouse operations.

-As explained in a previous Lucas blog, mobile work execution systems provide more flexible, productive picking and other processes, and they provide real-time visibility tools for warehouse managers that are often lacking in ERP WMS and legacy warehouse management systems.
+As explained in a previous Lucas blog, warehouse optimization solutions provide more flexible, productive picking and other processes, and they provide real-time visibility tools for warehouse managers that are often lacking in ERP WMS and legacy warehouse management systems.

 3. 15 Million RF and Voice Devices Are Nearing End Of Life